MobileMakersEdu/SuProgress/README.md

 Any NSURLConnections created in that block have their progress proxied to the SuProgressBarView, which we also create and maintain for you.

-Of course this means **any** frameworks or methods you call that operate via NSURLConnection will have their progress proxied.
+Of course this means **any** frameworks or methods you call in this block that operate via NSURLConnection will have their progress proxied (it doesn't matter how deep the call stack goes before the NSURLConnection is instantiated).
 For example, the Facebook SDK:

 ```objc
 [viewController SuProgressURLConnectionsCreatedInBlock:^{